NEW: Investigators find various shell casings from a .223-caliber rifle, a source says

 The McLellands were killed almost exactly two months after Hasse was shot to death in broad daylight outside the county courthouse on January 31.

 Hasse had feared for his life and carried a gun to work, said a Dallas attorney who described herself as his longtime friend.

 Colleen A. Dunbar said she spoke with Hasse on January 24.
-She said the prosecutor told her he had begun carrying a gun in and out of the county courthouse daily.
+She said the prosecutor told her he began carrying a gun in and out of the county courthouse daily.

 “He told me he would use a different exit every day because he was fearful for his life,” Dunbar told CNN.